attilammagyar/js80p/README.md

    to the level where it should be according to the momentary state of the envelope settings.

+ * **LST**: same as **DYN**, but the envelope snapshot is updated only for the voice which corresponds to the last pressed MIDI key that is still pressed at a given moment.

+ * **OLD**: same as **DYN**, but the envelope snapshot is updated only for the voice which corresponds to the MIDI key that was pressed first among the keys which are pressed at a given moment.

+ * **LOW**: same as **DYN**, but the envelope snapshot is updated only for the voice which corresponds to the lowest MIDI key among the keys which are pressed at a given moment.

+ * **HI**: same as **DYN**, but the envelope snapshot is updated only for the voice which corresponds to the highest MIDI key among the keys which are pressed at a given moment.

+Note: the **LST**, **OLD**, **LOW**, and **HI** envelope updated modes make it possible to set up semi-polyphonic aftertouch effects, even if the MIDI keyboard does not have polyphonic aftertouch functionality: set all the levels of the envelope to 100%, and assign the Channel Aftertouch controller to the [amount](#usage-envelopes-amt) parameter of the envelope, and select the desired update mode.
+Any sound parameter that is controlled by such an envelope will become semi-polyphonic.
+(Of course, you can use other [controllers](#usage-controllers), MIDI CC, or [macro](#usage-macros) instead of aftertouch.)

 #### Tempo Synchronization (BPM)

 The time interval of each stage will be measured in terms of beats instead of